Application Process, Admission Requirements for Wharton’s MBA Program for Executives

 We consider extracurricular and volunteer leadership because we believe that applicants who get involved beyond what is required are well-rounded and engaged, and want to make a difference in their communities.
 In addition, candidates should demonstrate a balance between work and outside activities.

 Entrepreneurial spirit does not necessarily mean that you have experience with an entrepreneurial business.
-Rather, it means you can think and behave in an entrepreneurial manner.
+Rather, it means you can think and behave in an innovative manner.
 This is as important in large international companies as it is in small start-ups.
 We will therefore look at how you have challenged the status quo and made a difference, regardless of your environment.

 For Dual Applicants to both Wharton’s MBA Program for Executives and the School’s Full-time MBA Program

-Wharton accepts simultaneous applications to both its executive and traditional MBA programs.
+Wharton accepts simultaneous applications to its executive and traditional MBA programs.
 To apply to both programs during the same admissions cycle, applicants must submit separate and complete applications, following the instructions and deadlines required by each program.

 Dual applicants must also indicate within both applications that they are applying to the other program and whether a decision has been rendered by the other program and, if so, what that decision is.
 Admitted students may only matriculate in one program.
-Acceptance of one admission offer will automatically negate any others.

 Interviews are by invitation only.
 If selected for an interview, we will contact you to arrange the interview as part of the application process.
 The interview is a chance for us to ask specific questions about your candidacy and for you to provide a more personal explanation about your professional background and interests.